jacobcoro/textile-app/textile-flashcards/README.md

 - Add it to the 'routeNames' list in tests/e2e/specs/e2etest.js and your new view will be included in e2e tests

 ## Project setup

+remove "example" from before the name of the example.env.local file, and change to your user_group keys from textile hub

+open the textile-flashcards folder in terminal

 ```shell
 npm install